fmtlib/fmt/doc/api.rst

 Locale
 ------

 All formatting is locale-independent by default.
-Use the ``'n'`` format specifier to insert the appropriate number separator characters from the locale::
+Use the ``'L'`` format specifier to insert the appropriate number separator characters from the locale::